 2nd – Two of the stand out boats include a 1936 Core Sounder the Sylvia II owned by Bob and Mary Simpson and the smaller but newer sharpie the Idie belonging to Charles McNeil.

-3rd – The show is held in Beaufort, home of the Hampton Mariners Museum, along the waterfront.
+3rd – The show is held along the waterfront in Beaufort, home of the Hampton Mariners Museum.

 4th – Two small craft used in the production of the Television mini-series ‘Roots’ are entered in the show.